avaneev/biteopt/README.md

 values to each optimization parameter.
 This strategy is associated with a very small code size and minimal memory requirement.

+Currently, this version should be considered as a "proof of concept" version.
+As a rule, the CBEOOptimizerFan strategy should be used.

 ### CBEOOptimizer2 ###

 The CBEOOptimizer2 class is a further evolution of this strategy.
 Additionally